odojs/odo/README.md

 2. Modular and lightweight components that are useful independently
 3. Strong cohesion where things change at the same rate, loose coupling where things change at a different rate
 4. Few concepts needed in any one area of the code to keep mental effort of development low

+Odo hopefully follows these goals and also makes it easy to write applications that follow these goals.

 ## Techniques
 - [Domain-driven design](http://martinfowler.com/tags/domain%20driven%20design.html)